bookpanda/PraeAksornSimulator/README.md

 - go to the root directory (./PraeAksornSimulator)
 - java -jar --module-path "C:\Program Files\javafx-sdk-20\lib" --add-modules javafx.base,javafx.controls,javafx.graphics,javafx.media,javafx.fxml PraeAksornSimulator.jar

-(this path is just an example path to JavaFX library jar files)
+(this path is just an example path to JavaFX library .jar files)

+**You cannot extract PraeAksornSimulator.jar from project folder as the program requires .mp3 files in the project**

 ## Introduction
 PraeAksorn Simulator is inspired by real-life card stunt, which involves assembling a large number of colored papers together to form an image.
 The objective of this game is to allow you to experience card stunts and form an image within a time limit.